Similar to the ways a pastor leads their congregation, Leadership Council provides day-to-day leadership and support for our pastors and missionaries.

 An influential leader in Miami’s faith community, Aner serves on the board of directors for the Greater Miami Ministers Association — assuming the role of president from 2009 to 2010.
 A member of the reference committee for Mennonite Central Committee, Aner is also a leader of an interdenominational prayer group consisting of 18 pastors from various churches in Hialeah.

-Aner and his wife, Vivian, have two grown children, Anler and Magbys, and three grandchildren.
+Aner and his wife, Vivian, have two grown children, Anler and Magbys, and four grandchildren.

 Rob has been serving as bishop of the Allegheny Conference since 2002.